 In addition to claiming a huge number of lives, the Covid-19 pandemic has made a massive dent in the economy and brought despair to a lot of businesses and organizations.
 As an impact of the lockdown, large numbers of people are going through financial turbulence irrespective of their socio-economic stature.
 Job seekers all over the world are now getting the deepest of blues and are left feeling scared, unsure, and even hopeless.
-However, this article we have tried to come up with some good suggestions for getting closer to that coveted job.
+However, this article we have tried to come up with some good suggestions and tips for job seekers.

 While, on one hand, it is easy to turn unenthusiastic in the midst of a flurry of bad news on the career front, many industry experts advocate that this is the time to plan on how best to sell yourself going forward.